Skip to content

 IBL

-IBL is a method of lighting objects using images from the surrounding environment as light sources.
-It provides realistic reflection and global illumination effects that are difficult to express with simple light sources alone, maximizing the realism of 3D scenes.
+IBL (Image-Based Lighting) is a method of lighting objects using images of the surrounding environment as light sources.
+It provides realistic reflections and global illumination effects that are difficult to express with simple light sources alone, maximizing the realism of 3D scenes.

 1. Core Components of IBL